spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/priceproduct-module-details-reference-information.md

 - `PriceDimensionConcreteSaverPluginInterface`—saves price for concrete product in the DB for the selected price dimension (based on `PriceProductTransfer->getPriceDimension())`
 - `PriceDimensionQueryCriteriaPluginInterface`—is used for expanding `PriceProductStoreQuery` using the new transfer object `QueryCriteriaTransfer`.

-Basing on `PriceProductCriteria`, you can build your own `QueryCriteria` to get prices using joins—all prices can be selected from needed price dimensions using only one SQL query.
+Based on `PriceProductCriteria`, you can build your own `QueryCriteria` to get prices using joins—all prices can be selected from needed price dimensions using only one SQL query.
 See the DB scheme:
 ![Database scheme](https://spryker.s3.eu-central-1.amazonaws.com/docs/Migration+and+Integration/Module+Migration+Guides/Migration+Guide+-+PriceProduct/priece-dimensions-diagram.png)

 {% info_block errorBox "Important" %}